The startled mandolin

 Unwrinkled, shimmers in the raucous din

-Of firewood dwindling to its demise.
+Of cloud-red firewood dwindling to demise.

-The drear-dark hours on Cimmerians rise.
+The drear, dark hours on Cimmerians rise.

 An ink-pitched pointillism strikes within;